skiid777/gatealarm/readme.md

 A local-first smart gate monitoring system built on **ESP32** using **ESPHome**, designed for seamless integration with **Home Assistant**.

-This project focuses on simple, reliable residential gate state detection using a magnetic contact sensor and WiFi-based local communication — no cloud, no subscriptions, no third-party servers.
+It tracks gate open/close state using a magnetic contact sensor and sends updates locally over WiFi.
+No cloud, no subscriptions, no external services.

-Designed as a modular project that grows version by version, starting from a stable Proof of Concept and evolving into a more advanced gate security and automation platform.

 > **Author:** skiid777
 > **Project:** ESP Gate Alarm